zackthoutt/wine-deep-learning/README.md

 - *Winery*: the winery that made the wine
 - *Designation*: the vineyard within the winery where the grapes that made the wine are from
 - *Price*: the cost for a bottle of the wine
+- *Taster Name*: name of the person who tasted and reviewed the wine
+- *Taster Twitter Handle*: Twitter handle for the person who tasted ane reviewed the wine

+**UPDATED 11/24/2017**
+Title, Taster Name, and Taster Twitter Handle were collected and the issue with duplicate entires was resolved

 I did not include the dataset that I scraped in this repository because of size, but feel free to run the scraper on your own or use the dataset that I provided on [Kaggle](https://www.kaggle.com/zynicide/wine-reviews).